Dosage form: tablet, film coated

 - Call your doctor if your insomnia worsens or is not better within 7 to 10 days.
 This may mean that there is another condition causing your sleep problems.

-- If you take too much Eszopiclone tablets or overdose, call your doctor or poison control center right away, or get emergency treatment.
+- If you take too much Eszopiclone or overdose, call your doctor or poison control center right away, or get emergency treatment.

 What are the possible side effects of Eszopiclone tablets?